 Learn how to simplify your practice workflow and free up more time for patients with Medesk.

-In cases where patients can't provide reliable information, such as when they're confused or have severe cognitive impairment, consulting their family or checking their past can give vital clues about their mental health.
+In cases where patients cannot provide reliable information, such as when they are confused or have severe cognitive impairment, consulting their family or checking their past can give vital clues about their mental health.
+Anamnestic information encompasses a broad range of life stages and background factors, including:

-• School years: school entry, academic performance, social interactions, physiological changes
+- School years: academic performance, social interactions, and physiological changes

-• Later stages: education, hobbies, social life, work, military service, menopause, pregnancies, driving, criminal record
+- Later stages: education, hobbies, social life, work, military service, menopause, pregnancies, and criminal record

 Medesk helps automate scheduling and record-keeping, allowing you to recreate an individual approach to each patient, providing them with maximum attention.